stardew-valley-dedicated-server/asyncapi-generator-template-ts/README.md

 #

-<h1 align="center">Typescript Nuxt3 WebSocket AsyncAPI Generator Template</h1>
+<h1 align="center">AsyncAPI Generator Template - Typescript</h1>

 <p align="center">
-  <em>This is a TypeScript Nuxt3 Websocket Client template for the AsyncAPI generator.</em>
+  <em>This is a TypeScript Nuxt3 Websocket Messages and Client template for the AsyncAPI generator.</em>
 </p>

 This template is for generating a TypeScript Nuxt3 Websocket Client based on your AsyncAPI 3.0.0 document.